-Auxiliary ships in the Navy contained massive amounts of asbestos.
+Navy auxiliary ships used to contain massive amounts of asbestos.
 While there are many types of ships in the Navy’s auxiliary force, seamen had a risk of asbestos exposure on every ship.
 Pursue benefits from the U.S. Department of Veterans Affairs (VA) if you or a loved one developed mesothelioma after being exposed to asbestos on an auxiliary ship.

 Asbestos and Auxiliary Ships Explained

 Asbestos is a light, naturally occurring mineral.
-It is an excellent material for insulation and fire resistance.
-Insulation is key to safety aboard Navy vessels because of the heat produced aboard.
-Asbestos was used to prevent fires.
+It was an excellent material for insulation and fireproofing aboard Navy vessels like auxiliary ships, helping to control the heat that major ship components gave off.

-Although the U.S. Navy used asbestos in all of its ships, the Navy itself is not responsible for exposing veterans to asbestos on auxiliary ships.
-The responsibility falls to the companies who built the asbestos-containing materials aboard the ships.
-Evidence has proven that asbestos manufacturers knew the mineral could cause cancer but hid the truth.
+Although the U.S. Navy used asbestos in all of its vessels, it is not responsible for exposing veterans to asbestos on auxiliary ships.
+The responsibility falls to the companies who created the asbestos-containing materials used aboard the ships.
+These companies knew asbestos could cause cancer but hid the truth.

 List of Auxiliary Ships With Asbestos